Irish novelist Sally Rooney offers a sharp and witty take on love, sex, class and politics

 Born in a small town in western Ireland, Rooney worked on her first novel while still a student at Trinity College Dublin.
 This year she became the youngest person to win Britain's Costa Novel Award for Normal People.
 It was also longlisted for the Man Booker Prize.

-Normal People has just come out in North America, which brought Rooney to Toronto, where she joined Eleanor Wachtel in studio.
+Normal People had just come out in North America when Rooney spoke to Eleanor Wachtel in Toronto in 2019.

 "Marianne, one of the two protagonists in Normal People, finds her Irish hometown of Carricklea to be quite a stifling place to grow up.
 There is that sense of surveillance, of growing up in a small town where everyone is known by everyone.
 People's identities can come to feel quite fixed and that, for Marianne, is difficult.
 She doesn't feel like it's easy to navigate the social world that develops around her — and once she's lost her ability to navigate that world, it feels like it's gone forever.